The Latest News from BBI

 1. Designing websites for inbound traffic

-Let’s start at the destination of the visitor’s journey, because the corporate website should act as the communications hub for your business.
+Let’s start at the destination of the visitor’s journey, because the corporate website should act as the communication's hub for your business.
 The website’s structure, design, content and ease of navigation play vital roles in attracting inbound marketing traffic.

 Content is the primary ingredient in the mix, which is why inbound marketing is frequently known as content marketing.
 This however can tend to blur the picture, because however good the content may be, it will lose its potential within a poorly constructed website architecture.